VINAY-TEJA-29/Teja-Voice-Assistant/README.md

 └── assets/ # (Optional) Extra files like icons or screenshots
 ## You can speak or type a command like:

--open google
+- open google
--play music
+- play music
--who is Virat Kohli
+- who is Virat Kohli
--chat: tell me a joke
+- chat: tell me a joke

 ## 🛠️ Requirements